Fédération Internationale du Sport Universitaire

-FISU stands for Federation Internationale du Sport Universitaire (International University Sports Federation) and was founded in 1949.
-FISUs main responsibility is the supervision of both Summer and Winter Universiades (World University Games) as well as the World University Championships (WUC).
-FISUs main governing body is the General Assembly which represents the members of the organization (153 National University Sports Federations).
-The Governing Body elects the Executive Committee for a period of four years, which makes all the necessary decisions for the smooth running of FISU.
-Ten permanent commissions advise the Executive Committee in their specialised areas, simplifying its duties.
-FISU is funded through subscription, organising and entry fees, television incomes, and marketing activities.
+Founded in 1949, FISU stands for Fédération Internationale du Sport Universitaire (International University Sports Federation).
+FISU’s main responsability is the supervision of both the Summer and Winter Universiades, as well as the World University Championships.
+The General Assemblyrepresenting its members (170 National University Sports Federations) is FISU’s main governing body.
+It elects for a four-year period the Executive Committee, which takes all the necessary decisions for the smooth running of FISU.
+Sixteen permanent commissions advise the Executive Committee in their specialised areas, thus facilitating its duties.
+FISU is funded through subscription, organising and entry fees, television incomes and marketing activities.

-The Universiade is an international sporting and cultural festival which is staged every two years in a different city and which is second in importance only to the Olympic Games.
-The Summer Universiade consists of 12 compulsory sports (Athletics Basketball Fencing Football Gymnastics Judo Swimming Diving Water Polo Table Tennis Tennis Volleyball) and up to three optional sports chosen by the host country.
-The record figures are 9,006 participants in Bangkok, Thailand in 2007 and 174 countries in Daegu, Korea in 2003.
-The Winter Universiade consists of 7 compulsory sports (Alpine skiing Snowboarding Nordic skiing composed of jump, cross country & combined Curling Ice Hockey Short-Track Speed Skating Figure Skating Biathlon) and one or two optional sports also chosen by the host country, and gathered a record of 2,511 participants in Torino, Italy in 2007 and a record number of 50 countries in Innsbruck, Austria in 2005.
+The Universiade is an international sporting and cultural festival which is staged every two yearsin a different city.
+The Summer Universiade consists of 10 compulsory sports with 13 compulsory disciplines (Athletics – Basketball – Fencing – Football – Artistic Gymnastics – Rhythmic Gymnastics - Judo – Swimming – Diving – Water-Polo – Table Tennis – Tennis – Volleyball) and up to three optional sports chosen by the host country.
+The record figures are 11,785 participants in Kazan, Russia in 2013 and 174 countries in Daegu, Korea, in 2003.
+The Winter Universiade consists of 6 compulsory sports with 10 compulsory disciplines (Alpine Skiing – Snowboarding – Ski Jumping - Cross-Country skiing - Nordic combined – Curling – Ice Hockey – Short Track Speed Skating – Figure Skating – Biathlon) and one or two optional sports, also chosen by the host country.
+It reached a record of 2,668 participants in Trentino, Italy, in 2013 and a record number of 52 countries in Erzurum, Turkey, in 2011.

 The World University Championships

-The Universiades and Championships are open to all student athletes that have not been out of university or its equivalent for more than a year and that are between 17 and 28 years old.
-Any association which belongs to FISU may enter a team or an individual competitor.
-Entries are accepted from any country which is eligible for the Olympic Games and from any national federation which is affiliated to an appropriate International Federation.
+The Universiades and Championships are open to all student athletes that have not been out of university or an equivalent institution for more than a year, and that are aged between 17 and 28.
+Any association which is a member of FISU may enter a team or an individual competitor.
+Entries are accepted from any country eligible for the Olympic Games and from any national federation affiliated to the appropriate international federation.

 The FISU Conference